MaggieHolman/TechComm497README/README.md

 **Who this is for**
 - Immigrants and newcomers looking to build community
-- People starting jobs in a new community
+- People starting jobs in a new area
 - International Students
-- People new to an area

 ## Table of Contents
 - [Quickstart](#quickstart)